International Applicants FAQs

 A — Mounds Park Academy is sensitive to devout students of all faiths.
 International students of any religion may observe religious holidays without penalty.

-A — MN State High School League Sports Eligibility: International students are eligible to compete in MPA sports only at the B-squad or JV level for one calendar year from the first day of classes at MPA.
-International students may participate in more than one MPA sport during that first calendar year.
-After the calendar year has expired, students may still participate in practices and scrimmages with MPA sports teams, but may not compete in games or tournaments.
+A — International students are eligible to compete in MPA sports only at the B-squad or JV level for each of their years at Mounds Park Academy.
 See page 23 of the MSHSL Bylaws for more eligibility information.

-- All independently-applying international students will be staying with host families in and around the Minneapolis/St. Paul area, most of whom will be directly connected to the MPA community.
+A —All international students have the opportunity to stay with a host family in and around the Minneapolis/St. Paul area, most of whom will be directly connected to the MPA community.
 Host families will be selected, vetted, and matched with students through MPA.
 Please contact Sarah McFarland, MPA International Program Coordinator, for more information.

 - There are strict work restrictions placed on international students with F-1 visas as the primary purpose of the international student’s stay in the United States is to study.